-We do our best to stock replacement parts when possible, but we cannot guarantee that all parts shown are available for purchase.
-Call (800) 523-4777 or visit www.grizzly.com/parts to check for availability.
+Please Note: We do our best to stock replacement parts whenever possible, but we cannot guarantee that all parts shown here are available for purchase.
+Call (800) 523-4777 or visit our online parts store at www.grizzly.com to check for availability.